Iviv122/pit/readme.md

 interact/eat : e

-# To use it, open it in tool_scenes folder.
-Editor controll
+# Editor controll.
+To use it, open it in tool_scenes folder.
 remove last prefab in queue : z

 place prefab : space